Courses and prices

 Regular classes are 8€ per class and paid monthly, meaning that the total per month will depend on the total number of classes in that month.

 Bear in mind that, as we mentioned in “Our classes”, the registration for our courses is closed most of the year.
-However, registration is currently open in the summer to join the Fall courses.

 Level 1 Cuban rueda